Dynamic Response of an Electron Gas: Towards the Exact Exchange-Correlation Kernel

 The plasmon dispersion is visualized in Fig.~\ref{Fig2} showing the loss function $\mathrm{Im} \epsilon^{-1}$ in the $(Q, \Omega)$ plane.
 At moderate values of $r_s$ and small momenta the plasmon spectrum closely follows the RPA result at the same temperature starting from the exact hydrodynamic relation, $\omega_{\mathrm{pl}}^2(Q=0) = \Omega_{\mathrm{pl}}^2=4 \pi e^2 \rho /m$.
 Deviations become visible at large momenta where $r_s=2$ and $r_s=3$ loss function maxima are getting visibly lower than the RPA ones.

 Broadening of the plasmon dispersion comes from decay processes into multiple particle-hole pairs.
 The corresponding lifetime is finite even at $T=0$~\cite{TTKP2021}.
 Additional contribution to broadening in Fig.~\ref{Fig2} comes from a finite value of $\eta$ in the substitution $\Omega \to \Omega + i \eta$ that provides regularization of all poles under the integrals.
 Ultimately, the final results need to be extrapolated to $\eta=0$, but calculations with small values of $\eta$ are progressively more expensive.
 A meaningful compromise is to select $\eta \ll \min \{ \varepsilon_F, T \}$ (see also Note III in the Supplemental material \cite{SM}).
-While choosing $\eta \sim T$ can distort the data significantly, for $\eta=\varepsilon_F/200 \ll T$ this systematic bias does not exceed $5\%$ and is smaller than uncertainty originating from finite expansion order.
+While choosing $\eta \sim T$ can distort the data significantly, for $\eta=\varepsilon_F/200 \ll T$ this systematic bias does not exceed $5\%$ (which is smaller than uncertainty originating from third-order expansion at $r_s > 1$).
 Except for Fig.~\ref{Fig2}, all data in the main text were computed with $\eta=\varepsilon_F/200$.

 To obtain results with desired accuracy one has to account for high enough diagrammatic orders and the proper balance is between the systematic errors originating from the series truncation and statistical errors.
-Importance of high-order terms increases with $r_s$; while for $r_s=1$ calculations up to the $3$-rd order are sufficient, the $r_s>1$ cases may require higher order contributions for reaching the desired accuracy (see also Note IV in the Supplemental material \cite{SM} and Fig.~\ref{Fig5} below).
+Importance of high-order terms increases with $r_s$; while for $r_s=1$ calculations up to the $3$-rd order are sufficient (by observation that $3$-rd and $4$-th order results are nearly indistinguishable at $r_s=2$, see Fig.~\ref{Fig3} in the Supplemental Materials), the $r_s>1$ cases may require higher order contributions for reaching the desired accuracy (see Fig.~\ref{Fig5} below and Note IV in the Supplemental material \cite{SM}).

 Third-order calculations with $\eta=\varepsilon_F/200$ take from a few days (for dielectric function curves shown in Fig.~\ref{Fig1}) to several weeks (for exchange-correlation kernel curves shown in Fig.~\ref{Fig4} below) on a $256$-core cluster.
 Extending these simulations to the $4$-th order is estimated to take at least a factor of ten longer (especially at high frequencies).
 An important algorithmic development that may reduce the computational cost would be to implement the $\eta \to 0$ limit analytically \cite{TTKP2021}.

 \textbf{Exchange-correlation kernel.} Within the TDDFT, the charge response function, $\chi(\textbf{Q},\Omega,T)$, is constructed from the non-interacting response function $\chi_{KS}$ and the exchange-correlation kernel $K_{\mathrm{xc}}(\textbf{Q},\Omega,T)$.
 Following Ref.~\cite{Perdue2020}), one has